ethereum/web3.py/docs/internals.rst

 then pass back out from the center of the onion, through each layer until it is finally returned by the Manager.

+In the situation where web3 is operating with multiple providers the same lifecycle applies.
+The manager will iterate over each provider, returning the response from the first provider that returns a response.

 Providers
 ---------